devadvance/devadvance.github.io/_posts/2021-12-29-drop-ctrl-foam-layout.md

 I decided to create custom foam for the Drop CTRL high profile and Drop CTRL low profile cases that I had on hand.
 I have previously hand-cut foam, but to speed things up, I decided to laser cut the foam.

 * Material: 3mm EVA foam (you can probably use 4mm foam but with different speed/power settings)
+* Laser settings on a 100w CO<sub>2</sub> laser:
-* Laser settings: 100w at 70mm/s 15% power for cutting.
-250mm/s 10% power for engraving (text)
+  * Cutting: 70mm/s 15% power
+  * Engraving (text): 250mm/s 10% power
 * Software used: Inkscape and Lightburn
-* All measurements are in mm

 **NOTE: I designed these using Drop CTRL keyboards purchased in 2020.
-Drop may change the design of these keyboards in the future and these files may not be updated.**
+Drop may change the design of these keyboards in the future and these files may no longer be accurate.**

 ## SVG downloads